replaceitem/carpet-discarpet/docs/pages/setup.md

 }
 ```

-To add your bot to the config, copy and paste your bot token from the Developer Portal into the `"bot_token"` field.
+To add your bot to the config, paste your bot's token into the `"bot_token"` field.

 The `"bot_id"` is an arbitrary name used to identify your bot in scarpet later.
 This doesn't need to be what you called it in the developer portal,